Estimated reading time: 7 minutes

 For many reasons, we want to:

 So it’s simple.
 If the case could have a serious impact, then you should have a good lawyer’s help to protect you.
+And after all, the government has its paid lawyers.
+So should you.

-You and your family are worth more than the quantifiable costs of having a conviction, or of an incarceration term.
+You and your family are worth more than the quantifiable cost of having a conviction, or of an incarceration term.
+A good criminal lawyer can help protect your future, your freedom, and your future income earning potential.

 Protect your good name while you can – before it’s too late, before any guilty plea.

-Where there is a conflict of interest, the lawyer’ ethical duty is to favor the client’s interest.
+A good criminal defense should be an advocate for you, your cause and your interests.
+You need a criminal lawyer who is loyal to you and your interests.
+Where there is a conflict of interest, the lawyer’s ethical duty is to favor the client’s interest.
 The profession and the courts regulate some situations where such a conflict can arise.

 Questions that could raise a potential conflict of interest between a lawyer and client (or potential client):